Met Police Admit Failure to Investigate Sex Abuse Allegations Against Former Officer

 DCI Moor of Hertfordshire Police said “The details of David Carrick’s crimes are truly shocking, and I suspect many will be appalled and sickened by his actions, but I hope his victims, and the public more widely, are reassured that no-one is above the law and that the police service will relentlessly pursue those offenders who target women in this way.”

-If you have sustained physical or psychological injury as a result of abuse, you may be able to make a claim for compensation and any losses you have sustained, such as the cost of treatment.
+If you have sustained physical or psychological injury as a result of abuse, you may be able to make a claim for sexual abuse compensation and any losses you have sustained, such as the cost of treatment.
 Over the years, our specialist team have brought successful claims against individuals, and where appropriate, organisations that they worked or volunteered for.
 In addition to bringing a civil claim in this way, it may also be possible to apply to the Criminal Injuries Compensation Authority.

 You can get in touch with our team on 0808 239 1287 for free and confidential advice on what options are available to you.